irfanhakim-as/charts/mika/plexmaster/README.md

   - Add folders:
     - Click the **Browse for Media Folder** button.
-    - Navigate to the folder where your movie media is stored i.e. `/data/Movies`.
+    - Navigate to the folder where your movie media is stored i.e. `/data/Movies` or `/plexmaster/Media/Movies`.
     - Click the **Add** button.
     - Click the **Add Library** button.

-  - Repeat the same steps for the **TV Shows** library.
+  - Repeat the same steps for the **TV Shows** library with the corresponding folder where your TV media is stored i.e. `/data/TV` or `/plexmaster/Media/TV`.

 ### qBittorrent